 CTV and OTT ads (find out the difference here) are typically full-screen, non-skippable, in-stream video ads that show your 30- or 15-second branding commercial.
 These ads have high viewability rates because they often appear before (pre-roll) or in the middle (mid-roll) of a show a consumer wants to watch.

-Online video ads outside of CTV and OTT environments include in-stream (within video content) and outstream (outside of video players) on the web, mobile web, and mobile apps.
+Online video ads outside of CTV and OTT environments include in-stream (within content such as YouTube videos) and outstream (outside of video players) on the web, mobile web, and mobile apps.
 Though these ads tend to be skippable, the formats are highly engaging and can highlight a branding campaign, popular products, or certain product categories.

 Video in display ads for driving consideration objectives combine video and products to help consumers get to know your brand better.
 These rich media ads can include interactive features like scroll, search and email signup.